 Last night, I attended Lynn Steiner’s talk at Bachman’s about her new book, Prairie-Style Gardens: Capturing the Essence of the American Prairie Wherever You Live.
 One aspect of Lynn’s book that I think will make it extremely popular among home gardeners is her understanding that while many people might like to plant a prairie in theory, actually accomplishing it is difficult unless you live in the country.
 But any northern gardener can plant native or prairie plants somewhere on their property — even if it’s a small city lot.
 You can use prairie plants for traditional gardens.

-So, based on Lynn’s talk and my own prairie gardening experiences, here are five prairie plants that fit beautifully in traditional gardens.
+So, based on Lynn’s talk and my own prairie gardening experiences, here are five prairie plants for traditional gardens.